ivan-cline1/EmpathGPT/README.md

 - Unit tests :P

 ## Future Additions
-- Using a more "nuanced" emotion recognition model that can be personalized to the user's unique facial reflection of emotions.
+- Using a more "nuanced" emotion recognition model that can be personalized to the user's unique facial reflection of emotions (personally tuned eigenfaces?).
 - Getting a design for the logo and publishing it to the Chrome Extension Store.

 -----!Contributions to EmpathGPT are encouraged!-----